Jacob Black

 Jacob Black is a character in the Twilight book series by Stephenie Meyer.
 He is described as an attractive Native American of the Quileute tribe in La Push, near Forks, Washington.
 In the second book of the series, New Moon, he discovers that he is a therianthrope who can shapeshift into a wolf.
 For the majority of the series, Jacob competes with Edward Cullen for Bella Swan's love.
 In The Twilight Saga film series, Jacob is played by Taylor Lautner.

 Concept and creation

-According to Stephenie Meyer, Jacob was originally meant to be a device through which Bella could learn Edward's secret in Twilight.
+According to Stephenie Meyer, Jacob was originally meant to be a device through which Bella could learn Edward's secret in Twilight, which was apparently because she couldn't see Edward actually admitting this to Bella.
 Meyer, her agent, and her editor all liked the character so much that they decided to give him a larger role in the following book, New Moon, with Meyer referring to the character as, "my favorite gift that New Moon gave to me."

 Jacob was my first experience with a character taking over—a minor character developing such roundness and life that I couldn't keep him locked inside a tiny role. ...
 From the very beginning, even when Jacob only appeared in chapter six of Twilight, he was so alive.
 I liked him.
 More than I should for such a small part.